 Children are Important

-When it comes to a client's children, our attorneys will always advise a client that above all else their children need to be treated as being the most important aspect of any divorce.
+Our attorneys always advise clients to prioritize their children as the most important aspect of any divorce.
 This is usually not an issue as divorcing spouses understand this to be the case, but unfortunately what happens to the children ends up looking similar in a final decree of divorce when compared to a house, car or retirement account.

-The state of Texas' public policy is that absent extreme circumstances, both parents have a right and the state will encourage parties to allow one another to have active, important roles in their children's lives.
-No parent is entitled to anything more than the other, but obviously their individual circumstances play a huge role in determining issues such as- where the children live, who gets to see them when and which parent has the final say so in making education and medical decisions.
+The state of Texas’ public policy is that absent extreme circumstances, both parents have a right and the state will encourage parties to allow one another to have active, important roles in their children’s lives.
+No parent inherently has more entitlements than the other, but individual circumstances heavily influence decisions regarding children’s living arrangements, visitation schedules, and decision-making authority on education and medical matters.

 Whichever parent does not have the children living primarily with them has an obligation to pay child support- unless the parties agree otherwise.
-This is fairly self explanatory- the theory is that even if one parent can't directly contribute to day to day costs associated with child rearing, they can do so indirectly by providing support to the custodial parent.
-The Texas Family Code provides for a percentage of the obligor's income to be paid depending upon how many children are at issue in a divorce.
+This is fairly self explanatory- the theory is that even if one parent can’t directly contribute to day to day costs associated with child rearing, they can do so indirectly by providing support to the custodial parent.
+The Texas Family Code mandates a percentage of the non-custodial parent’s income for child support, based on the number of children involved in the divorce.

 What is the Property and Debts?